-This recipe makes 4 ½-5 cups of thick, rich barbecue sauce.
+This recipe makes 4 ½-5 cups of thick, rich date sweetened bbq sauce recipe.
 If you like it a little thinner, add more water, and then, adjust the seasonings, if needed.
 I used ancho chili powder in this recipe, but I have also used chili powder in the past with success.
 Either works, but the ancho chili powder has such an awesome flavor!

 Smoky Medjool Date Barbecue Sauce

 1 large sweet onion, thinly sliced

 2 cups (OR ~18) Medjool dates, pitted and cut into thirds

 ⅓ cup (or 6 ounce can) no salt tomato paste